-The position of GGTL Laboratories on the rhino horn trade is very clear.
-We condemn it.
+The position of GGTL Laboratories regarding the rhino horn trade is very clear, we strongly condemn it.

-Figure 1: The analysed cup.
+Figure 1: The analysed section.
 Photo E. Disner.

-The GGTL-Laboratories in Geneva recently received a cup sculpted in a brown organic material.
-The cup weighed 251.97 grams, measured ≈ 12.5 / 11.0 / 11.0 cm and was contained in a leather carrying case (Fig. 1 and fig. 4).
+The GGTL laboratory in Geneva recently received a cup sculpted from an organic brown material.
+The bowl weighed 251.97 grams, measured ≈ 12.5 / 11.0 / 11.0 cm and was in a leather carrying case (Fig. 1 and Fig. 4).

-Figure 2: Abrasion damages on the external upper part of the cup showing the fibrous texture of the material.
+Figure 2: Abrasion damage on the upper and outer part of the cup, showing the fibrous texture of the material.
 Photo E. Disner.

-At first sight, the object seemed to be made of wood because of its mat, opaque and fibrous appearance (Fig. 2 and fig. 3).
-After a careful microscopic examination, it appeared to be made out of a rhino horn.
+At first glance, the object appeared to be made of wood, due to its matte, opaque and fibrous appearance (Fig. 2 and Fig. 3).
+After careful microscopic examination, the cup turned out to be made of rhinoceros horn.

-The article of Guindeuil (2014) allows us to establish a parallel between this object and other vessels produced for alcohol consumption in Christian Ethiopia.
-Indeed, this antique piece is dated from the second half of the 19th century with Ethiopia as a given origin.
-This kind of cup in the shape of a truncated cone is called wança (used as beer glassware) and its case is called käzäna.
-Its base might suggest one of a chalice but not its global shape.
+The article by Guindeuil (2014) allows us to draw a parallel between this object and other vessels made for the consumption of alcohol in Christian Ethiopia.
+Indeed, this antique piece has been dated to the second half of the 19th century and is thought to have originated in Ethiopia.
+This type of cup, shaped like a truncated cone, is called a wança (used as a beer glass) and its case is called a käzäna.
+Its base might suggest a chalice but not its overall shape.

-If GGTL Laboratories has a certain experience in the certification of ancient Chinese rhinoceros horn cups, this is the first time we get a cup made in that material from that part of the world.
+The GGTL laboratory has some experience in certifying ancient Chinese cups made from rhinoceros horn, but this is the first time we have received a cup made from this material from this part of the world.

-Figure 3: Micrograph of the cup’s bottom showing traces left by the manufacturing process (lathe).
+Figure 3: Micrograph of the bottom of the cup showing traces left by the manufacturing process.
 Photo E. Disner.

-Figure 4 (a, b, c): Protective and carry on leather case.
-The lid is held in place by four leather straps passing under two braided ornaments.
-The straps are pulled down to close the case.
+Figure 4 (a, b, c): Leather protective and transport case.
+The lid is held in place by four leather straps passing underneath two braided ornaments.
+The straps are lowered to close the case.
 Photo E. Disner.

-The lid of the case shows abrasion traces which match the same damages observed on the external upper part of the cup (Fig. 2 and Fig. 5).
-A careful examination of these traces showed that they were clear proof of attacks by woodborers or scavenger insects.
-Considering the damage’s position, the attack obviously occurred when the cup was in its case.
-Insects have widely impaired the leather and to a lesser extent the cup.
+The lid of the case shows traces of abrasion that coincide with the same damage as that observed on the upper part of the bowl (Fig. 2 and Fig. 5).
+Careful examination of these marks showed that they were clear evidence of wood-boring or scavenging insect attacks.
+Considering the position of the damage, the attack obviously occurred when the cup was in its case.
+The insects did extensive damage to the leather and, fortunately, to a lesser extent to the cup.

-Rhinoceros have been hunted by humans since the late Antiquity until today, mostly for their horn and mainly in Asia.
-Highly prized, they were said – without relying on any evidence – to have mythical virtues, and were used for traditional medicinal purposes.
-They were also used as simple ornamental objects.
+Rhinos have been hunted by humans since late antiquity until today, mainly in Asia and especially for their horns.
+The horns are highly prized and reputed to have mythical, unproven virtues, and are therefore used for traditional medicinal purposes.
+They are also used as simple ornamental objects.

-Originally, rhino skin was used to make breastplates and shields while horns were carved into ritual libation cups, for their prophylactic virtues.
-It was believed that when poison was poured into the cup, the material of the horn would begin to stir, warning of the danger.
-Considered as a poison detector, horns were sculpted into intricate and refined cups and gifted to Ancient China dignitaries.
-The sculpture highlights the transparency of this orangey brown material, as we can see on this libation cup adorned with flowers (lotus), a recurring pattern for this type of object (Fig. 6).
-It is said that any good collector of the XVIth and XVIIth centuries having a curiosity cabinet must have one of these carved horns.
+Originally, rhinoceros skin was used to make breastplates and shields, while the horns were carved into ritual libation cups with prophylactic properties.
+It was believed that when poison was poured into the cup, the horn material would begin to shake, warning of danger.
+From then on, horns were considered a poison detector and were carved into intricate and refined cups, making them a choice gift for dignitaries in ancient China.
+The carving highlights the transparency of this orange-brown material, as we can see in this libation cup decorated with flowers (lotus), a recurring motif for this type of object (Fig. 6).
+It is said that any good collector of the sixteenth and seventeenth centuries with a cabinet of curiosities had to have one of these carved horns.

 Figure 6: Chinese libation cup, private collection.
 Photo C. Caplan.

-In Roman times, rhinos already became scarce in Asia.
-Through India, China brought the African horns, which were in the hands of the Roman trade.
-In the XVth century, thirty years before the Portuguese expansion, the Muslim Admiral Zheng He initiated a Chinese fleet; sixty-three ships would then explore the world through the Indian Ocean from 1405 to 1433, for seven expeditions.
-China bought horns directly from Africa.
-Traffic has lasted until today.
+Already in Roman times, rhinos had become rare in Asia.
+China, through India, brought horns from Africa, which were in the hands of the Roman trade.
+In the 15th century, thirty years before the Portuguese expansion, the Muslim admiral Zheng He launched a Chinese fleet of 63 ships that explored the world through the Indian Ocean from 1405 to 1433, in seven expeditions.
+China then bought horns directly from Africa.
+The trade continues to this day.

-In Ethiopia, each important events of the Christians social life are accompanied by a consumption of fermented drinks in dedicated cups (see Guindeuil, 2014).
-Concerning the examined cup, the use of the rhino horn shows the owner’s prestige.
-Wança cups, intended to drink beer, were used by all social group in Ethiopia.
-Not only were they mean to travel with their owner in a wooden case (käzäna), they could also be used as a measuring tool.
-These cups are usually turned with a lathe, ornamented by two to four streaks near the opening and a similar pattern at the base.
-Most of them are made in ox horn, while the most prestigious are made in ivory or rhino horn.
-Less prestigious ones are made in wood or terracotta.
-The quality of the cup is also judged by its size and the craftsmanship.
+In Ethiopia, important events in the social life of Christians are accompanied by the consumption of fermented drinks in dedicated cups (see Guindeuil, 2014).
+As for the cup under examination, the use of rhinoceros horn testifies to the prestige of the owner.
+Wança cups, intended for drinking beer, were used by all social groups in Ethiopia.
+In addition to its original use, the wança cup, which was supposed to travel with its owner in a wooden case (käzäna), could also be used as a measuring tool.
+These cups are usually turned on a lathe, with two to four grooves near the opening and a similar pattern at the base.
+Most of them are made of ox horn, while the more prestigious ones are made of ivory or rhinoceros horn.
+The less prestigious ones are made of wood or clay.
+The quality of the cup is also judged by its size and workmanship.

-Rhino horns, both worn by males and females, are not horns stricto sensu because they do not have a bony base like deer antlers for example.
-Yet, they do not resemble elephant ivory or roar tusks either.
-Rhino horns are only made of agglutinated keratin (a fibrillary protein found in hair, hoofs and finger nails).
-This special structure can be observed under magnification (Fig. 7 and Fig. 8).
-This compact mass of hair closely welded to each other is the defensive weapon of the rhino and serves him not only to ensure its supremacy over a harem but also on a territory.
+Rhino horns, worn by both males and females, are not horns in the strict sense of the word because they do not have a bony base like deer horns for example.
+Nor do they resemble elephant tusks or walrus tusks.
+Rhino horns consist solely of agglutinated keratin (a fibrillar protein found in hair, hooves and nails).
+This special structure can be seen under magnification (Fig. 7 and Fig. 8).
+This compact mass of tightly fused, hard hair is the rhino’s defensive weapon, and serves to ensure its supremacy over a harem as well as over a territory.
 Unfortunately, the horn is also hard enough to be carved.

-Figure 7: Horn structure, schemas adapted from Hieronymus, Witmer and Ridgely (2006).
+Figure 7: Structure of the horn, adapted from Hieronymus, Witmer and Ridgely (2006).
 Illustration C. Caplan.

-Unlike the ivory that is hollow, rhino horns are full.
-Colour can vary from a dark reddish brown to a light brown (honey) and in the present case, because of environmental conditions and age, dark brown.
+Unlike ivory which is hollow, rhino horns are solid.
+The colour can vary from a dark reddish brown to a light (honey) brown and, in this case, due to environmental conditions and age, dark brown.

-The horn structure can be observed on the micrographs of the cup basement, where it has been polished by the use (Fig. 8).
-The apparent horn cross section shows keratin horn tubules with darker points at the centre, those are the medullar cavities.
-Note the brownish orange colour and the transparency which are characteristic of rhino horn.
+The structure of the horn is visible in micrographs of the base of the cut, where it has been polished by use (Fig. 8).
+The apparent section of the horn shows keratin tubules with darker spots in the centre; these are the medullary cavities.
+Note the brownish orange colour and transparency that characterise rhinoceros horn.

-Plastic materials are commonly used as an imitation of rhino horn (typically acetate or polyester, like for tortoise shell) but in those cases, no internal structure can be observed.
+Plastics are commonly used to imitate rhinoceros horn (usually acetate or polyester, as in tortoise shell), but in this case no internal structure can be seen.